Marina Oswald Porter: Support for Lee Oswald's innocence

 Though Marina has not formally recanted any of her Warren Commission testimony, stating that she wanted to initially deny the possibility of her husband's guilt, she began stating, in various interviews from the late 1980s, that she ultimately believed that Oswald was innocent of the murders of President Kennedy and Officer Tippit, and that she believed Oswald worked for the government.
 Jim Martin, her manager, said that he felt that despite her testifying against him, he did not "really think she thought he was guilty".
 Jim Leavelle, the Dallas Police detective handcuffed to Oswald when Ruby shot him, had several meals with Marina and said that Marina would "sound him out" to see if he had any doubts on Oswald's guilt.
-Ruth Paine, estranged from Marina for years, dismissed her changing view points, stating "I thought she was a better thinker than that".
+Ruth Paine, estranged from Marina for years, dismissed her changing viewpoints, stating, "I thought she was a better thinker than that".

+In 1988 she granted an interview to Ladies Home Journal where she expressed her belief that there was a conspiracy and that "Lee was killed to keep his mouth shut".
+That same year she was interviewed for the Jack Anderson documentary American Expose: Who Killed JFK?.

 In 2018, Marina was contacted by conspiracy theorists for the theory that the unidentified "prayer man" filmed on the steps of the Texas School Book Depository during the assassination by Dave Wiegman, Jr., of NBC, and James Darnell, of WBAP-TV, was Oswald.
 Ed Ledoux phoned Marina after Stan Dane had sent her enlargements of the Darnell and Wiegman films showing the "prayer man" figure.
 An unprompted Marina volunteered, "It's Lee".
 Marina remained confident that Oswald was the figure, saying "you only have to compare two faces, Lee's and Billy Lovelady.".
 In 2025, Anna Paulina Luna, U.S. representative for Florida, initiated a lawsuit against the US government for the release of the original films.

 Marina's daughters also gave several interviews, in which they expressed skepticism regarding Oswald's guilt though they also say they just want to know the truth.
-In a 1995 interview with The New York Times, June Oswald, the Oswald's oldest child, said when asked on the matter of her father's guilt or innocence: "It would make a difference in the sense of justice being served.
+In a 1995 interview with The New York Times, June Oswald, the Oswald's older child, said when asked on the matter of her father's guilt or innocence: "It would make a difference in the sense of justice being served.
 If the truth can be found that shows Lee had nothing to do with the assassination, I would feel better in that there have been a lot of things said and done regarding my family that all proceeded from an erroneous perception of what he did or didn't do."

+In media

+Oswald appears as a character in Don DeLillo's 1988 novel Libra and Stephen King's 2011 novel 11/22/63.
+She has been portrayed in film by: